Malcolm Grant (basketball)

-After graduating from the University of Miami, in 2012, with a degree in Sports Administration, Grant joined APOEL in Cyprus.
+After graduating from the University of Miami in 2012 with a degree in Sports Administration, Grant joined APOEL in Cyprus.
 He then moved to Australia to play for the Wollongong Hawks.
 In 2014, he joined the Halifax Rainmen in Canada to leave shortly afterwards to play for Swedish club LF Basket Norrbotten.
 In 2015, he had a second stint in Canada, this time to play for the Mississauga Power.
 He continued in Canada in the next season competing for the Island Storm.
 Following his stint in Canada, Grant took his talents to Europe playing for KK Šentjur and BC Nevėžis.

 Early life and career

-Grant was born in Brooklyn, New York, on June 21, 1988, to Duncan and Mary Grant.
-He grew up with three siblings: Unique, the late Sayeed and LeVar.
-He played basketball under coaches Larry Major and Todd Myles in Robeson High School.
+Grant was born in Brooklyn on June 21, 1988, to Duncan and Mary Grant.
+He grew up with three siblings: Unique, the late Sayeed, and LeVar.

+Grant played basketball under coaches Larry Major and Todd Myles at Robeson High School.
 In his senior season, Grant averaged 23.0 points, 2.6 rebounds and 2.0 assists per game to be named PSAL player of the year and New York Post's all-PSAL player of the year.
 He was also named in the 2006 regional Jordan Brand Classic.
 After graduating from Robeson, he attended a year of prep school in Winchendon School to qualify academically for college.

-In the 2007 recruiting class, Grant was a three star recruit for Rivals.com, Scout.com and 247Sports.com.
+In the 2007 recruiting class, Grant was a three star recruit for Rivals.com, Scout.com, and 247Sports.com.